William F. O'Donnell

 After the war the return of the veterans brought stability and an increase in enrollment.
 As the war ended, the enrollment climbed from 270 in 1943 to 453 in September 1945, to 582 in January, to 767 in March.
 By October 1946, enrollment stood at 1095, or at 94 percent of the 1940 level.
 Of the 699 men, 555, or 80 percent, were veterans.
 The GI Bill of Rights was sending thousands of men returned from the war to college.
 Eastern had made arrangements for assembling war-surplus, prefabricated housing for veterans.
 "Veterans Village" became fixed as a campus landmark and served as Eastern's facility for married students until replaced by Brockton in the 1960s.

-At that time the legislature granted Eastern authority to offer non-teaching degrees.
+In 1948 the legislature granted Eastern the authority to offer non-teaching degrees and the word 'Teachers' was removed from the name.
 O'Donnell successfully implemented integration of the campus, and in the summer of 1956, Andrew Miller of Richmond, became the first black to enroll.
 Coach Paul McBrayer's strictly disciplined basketball teams won a record 38 straight home games at Weaver Gymnasium.
 Formal student government came to campus in the 1950s.

 Several major additions were made to the physical plant during Dr. O'Donnell's tenure.
 Included were lights for night games at Hanger Stadium, an addition to the Weaver Health Building, and the construction of Memorial Science Building, Foster Music Building, Keith Hall, and O'Donnell Hall.